Visiting Kefalonia, essential information

 On the road to Fiskardo:

-• In Markandonata, on the road to Fiskardo, we tried Astragalia, a very good restaurant that mixes Greek and Italian (just like its owners).
+• In Markandonata, on the road to Fiskardo, we tried Astragalia.
+A very good restaurant that mixes Greek and Italian (just like its owners).
 If you’re looking for a change from Greek tavernas, here you’ll find charcuterie and cheese platters, including a goat’s milk cheese made by the manager himself.
 Original for Greece and delicious!
 However, if you’re traveling with children, beware of the high price of a plate of pasta.

 Tavern ideas before, during or after the beach: